-Growing up we had delicious treats of lemon tarts, always a favourite depending on how cumbly the pastry was, or how thin and crisp it was; how sweet or tart the lemon filling as and ofcourse how much was filled into the little bite of goodness!
-The traditional swirl of the filling with a dot of red on it, made a difference too, if and when we had a choice.
+Growing up, we had delicious treats like lemon tarts, always a favourite depending on how cumbly the pastry was, or how thin and crisp it was; how sweet or tart the lemon filling was; and, of course, how much was filled into the little bite of goodness!
+The traditional swirl of the filling, with a dot of red on it, made a difference too, if and when we had a choice.

-Here is one that was made in a larger quantity, to share with the table, delicious and just as good.
+Here is one that was made in a larger quantity, to share with the table; it is delicious and just as good.
 You may be happy to make them individually, and this recipe should cover 8 to 12 tartlets, depending on the size you wish to mould them into.

-"Creativity is an artist's prerogative" I mantain, so go ahead and make it your very own.
+"Creativity is an artist's prerogative," I say, so go ahead and make it your very own.

 4oz / 113 gm soft salted butter

 In a food processor, beat the butter and icing sugar until light.

 Add in the yolk, lemon juice, and vanilla.
 Mix well.

 Now add the flour and salt; using the pulse button, allow it to become a soft ball.

 Overturn the dough on a rolling surface and allow it to rest for 30 minutes, preferably covered.

 If it is too soft and sticky, refrigerate it for 30 minutes wrapped up tightly in cling film.